fimbul-works/seidr/README.md

 ### 🎨 The Philosophy

-Seidr embraces **tradeoffs explicitly**:
+Seidr embraces **fact-based tradeoffs**:

 - **No virtual DOM** → Faster updates, more predictable performance, but manual DOM management
 - **One class only** → Simpler mental model, but you must understand observables deeply
-- **Functional API** → Composable and testable, but requires functional programming thinking
-- **Explicit cleanup** → No memory leaks, but requires understanding lifecycle
+- **Explicit over Implicit** → You control the reactivity graph manually if needed

-This is infrastructure for developers who have felt the pain of framework abstractions and want something that gets out of the way.
+This is infrastructure for developers who want a "batteries included" framework (Router, SSR, Global State) without the bloat of a Virtual DOM or build-step requirement.

 ## 📦 Installation